andrewh-az/Applying-ML-to-Airline-Satisfaction.MIS545/README.md

 The team members for the project are as follows:
 - Andrew Holland
 - Fawaaz Abdulazeez
-- Osamah Adel Ba Hamid
+- Osama Adel Ba Hamid
 - Asad Tahir Quraishy